The Pad\'e interpolation method applied to additive difference Painlev\'e equations

-It is well known that the continuous Painlev\'e equations, namely $P_{\rm II}$, \ldots, $P_{\rm VI}$, admit special solutions expressible in terms of the various hypergeometric functions.
-The coalescence cascade of hypergeometric functions, from the Gauss hypergeometric function ${}_2F_1$ to the Airy function, corresponds to that of continuous Painlev\'e equations, from $P_{\rm VI}$ to $P_{\rm II}$ in such as \cite{Fuchs1907, IKSY91, KNY17}.
-Therefore the $d$-Painlev\'e equation of type $D_4^{(1)}$ and its degenerations admit special solutions expressed in terms of the same hypergeometric functions as the continuous Painlev\'e equations.
-Also the special solutions to the $d$-Painlev\'e equations of type $E_8^{(1)}$, $E_7^{(1)}$ and $E_6^{(1)}$ have been given in terms of the generalized hypergeometric functions $ {}_kF_l$ respectively in \cite{Kajiwara08, KNY17}.
-As far as we know, determinant formulae of hypergeometric solutions, from type $d$-$E_8^{(1)}$ to $d$-$A_3^{(1)}$, have never been constructed.
-Incidentally, all the hypergeometric special solutions for the continuous/discrete Painlev\'e equations have been completely summarized in \cite{KNY17}.
+The continuous Painlev\'e equations, namely $P_{\rm II}$, \ldots, $P_{\rm VI}$, admit special solutions expressible in terms of various hypergeometric functions.
+The coalescence cascade of the hypergeometric functions, from the Gauss hypergeometric function ${}_2F_1$ to the Airy function, corresponds to that of continuous Painlev\'e equations, from $P_{\rm VI}$ to $P_{\rm II}$ in such works as \cite{Fuchs1907, IKSY91, KNY17}.
+Therefore, the $d$-Painlev\'e equation of type $D_4^{(1)}$ and its degenerations admit special solutions expressed in terms of the same hypergeometric functions as the continuous Painlev\'e equations.
+Also, the special solutions to the $d$-Painlev\'e equations of type $E_8^{(1)}$, $E_7^{(1)}$ and $E_6^{(1)}$ have been given in terms of the generalized hypergeometric functions $ {}_kF_l$ in \cite{Kajiwara08, KNY17}.

 Let us define the additive shifted factorials and the HGF (the generalized hypergeometric series \cite{Bailey35, GaR04}) as follows: